Japan's Exceptional Service! Most Used Taxi App GO

 Ota Sake Brewery DOHKAN

-At this store, the owner (director) will tell you about the historical and cultural charm of the shopping streets along the Tokaido and Nakasendo roads while looking at the store's (museum) collection and traditional techniques.
+The owner (director) of this shop will talk about the historical and cultural charm of the shopping streets along the Tokaido and Nakasendo roads while you look at the ancient collections and traditional techniques that have been handed down in the shop (museum).

 directions_walk